lahtis/GeneSim/README.md

 # GeneSim
-genesim - A comprehensive lineage and family relationship simulator.
+genesim - A comprehensive lineage and family relationship simulator. (under development) namegen- A simple name simulator that reads first name, middle name, and last name from CVS files.
+And prints 10 names to the screen.
+It can choose the middle name with a 50% probability.

-under development

 Let's try to study if this reflections can ever be done.